-PPC account audit is a recurring task that helps refine your campaigns to meet marketing objective.
+PPC account audit is a recurring task that helps refine your campaigns to meet the marketing objectives.
 Not only does it help you find areas of improvement but also identifies opportunities that were missed out while creating your campaign.

-This is a wide domain, so we have decided to bring out the key elements that you must necessarily check while conducting AdWords audit to spearhead things.
+This is a wide domain, so we have decided to bring out the key elements that you must necessarily check while conducting a Google Ads audit to spearhead things.

-In Part-1 of the AdWords audit checklist we cover the top things to look at under Account Structure, Campaign Settings and Tracking in AdWords Account.
+In Part-1 of the Google Ads audit checklist, we cover the top things to look at under Account Structure, Campaign Settings, and Tracking in Google Ads Account.

 1. Is your account naming structure understandable?